Josh-TX/my-expense-report/README.md

 docker run --name expenseReport -p 3000:3000 -d myVolume:/data joshtxdev/my-expense-report
 ```

-Another feature with self-hosted is that you can require an authkey to save data (It's still readable).
+Another feature with self-hosted is that you can require an WRITE_TOKEN to save data (It's still readable).
 The idea is that even on a private LAN, you might be ok with your family viewing data but not editing.
-If an authkey is required, the app will prompt you for it when saving, and if you provide a valid authkey it will be saved to localStorage, basically remembering your device.
-To set up the authkey, just add an `authkey` environmental variable when running the container, such as
+If an WRITE_TOKEN is required, the app will prompt you for it when saving, and if you provide a valid WRITE_TOKEN, the token will be saved to localStorage, basically remembering your device.
+To set up the WRITE_TOKEN, just add an `WRITE_TOKEN` environmental variable when running the container, such as

 ```
 docker run --name expenseReport -p 3000:3000 -d myVolume:/data -e AUTHKEY=RandomlyGeneratedString joshtxdev/my-expense-report
 ```

+There's also a very similar feature with a `READ_TOKEN` environmental variable.
+When specified, the app that will prompt you for it on load.

 ### Recommended Version?